 Responsive design is meant to make the user experience pleasurable whether on a big screen or small, which makes it a popular topic for designers today.
 But this article from ManageWP talks about some of the drawbacks of designing a responsive site and provides some great food for thought.

 This post from hongkiat explains how you can create 6 really cool captions in your web designs, including rotating and sliding captions, plus other cool pseudo animation techniques.

-In this post, Chris Coyier from CSS-tricks.com gives us a answers to the most recent CSS questions from around the web.
-This is a great series, and this article in particular, addresses topics like image handling, structuring your CSS, importing files, and more.
+In this post, Chris Coyier from CSS-tricks.com gives us answers to the most recent CSS questions from around the web.
+This is a great series, and this article, in particular, addresses topics like image handling, structuring your CSS, importing files, and more.

 One of our very own writers has put together a great checklist for professional web designers – guiding them through all the potential steps in a web design workflow, from engaging the client to design and development, to delivering the site and continuing with maintenance.
 This list has it all.